Oklahoma Auto Insurance [Rates + Cheap Coverage Guide]

 - A high number of points on your driving record

-Oklahoma does not have a government-sponsored car insurance program for low-income families.
+Oklahoma does not have a government-sponsored auto insurance program for low-income families.
 Only a few states have this program, but don’t be discouraged that Oklahoma isn’t one of them!
-By shopping around for low rates in your area, you can still save money on car insurance.
+By shopping around for low rates in your area, you can still save money on auto insurance.

 A cracked or broken windshield will likely happen sometime in your driving career.
 Through no fault of your own, stray stones, branches, and cold can all contribute to a cracked windshield.
 In Oklahoma, though, insurers are not required to replace your cracked or broken windshield.